Slovaks poised to oust Smer party in election clouded by graft

 The former owner of regional newspapers, a lawmaker since 2010, calls himself a social conservative and economic liberal.

-In the European Parliament, OLANO is aligned with the center-right European People’s Party.
+In the European Parliament, OLANO is aligned with the centre-right European People’s Party.

 An OLANO-led government might struggle to agree on policies, however, as it would be made up of up to six parties including eurosceptics, conservatives and progressives.